totaljs/sublime-syntax/README.md

 This package should work with any color scheme.
+Copy `*.tmpLanguage` files into the `~/Library/Application Support/Sublime Text 3/Packages/User` directory and change syntax via `Syntax --> User --> Total.js ....`.

 ## Instructions